-- Prepare well by regular attendance in lessons, the completion of classroom activities and homework - Have good routines a regular sleep pattern, having breakfast and staying hydrated all help with coping with a busy exam time - Remember these are a practice and a way to get used to how exams are run.
-Just do your best.
+- Prepare well by regular attendance in lessons, the completion of classroom activities and homework. - Have good routines a regular sleep pattern, having breakfast and staying hydrated all help with coping with a busy exam time. - Remember there is always someone to help, and it is always better to solve any issues at the time of the exam rather than afterwards.